Traditional Backup and Data Replication for Data Protection

 Data replication is the procedure of synchronizing data from one site to another.
 Its chief purpose is to assist businesses to have current replicas of its information in case of corruption or one or more disasters strikes.
 Replication can be either scheduled or in real-time (synchronous or asynchronous).
 Both approaches generate an exact secondary replica of information to match the original copy but the happens in real time happens as the data changes.

-Since replication contains livedata, any data loss or corruption is instantly (or almost instantly) copied to the secondary duplicate, which makes it an ineffectual backup approach unless it is well designed and well configured.
+Since replication contains live data, any data loss or corruption is instantly (or almost instantly) copied to the secondary duplicate, which makes it an ineffectual backup approach unless it is well designed and well configured.
 Additionally, data replication software only keeps a sole copy of the information at the offsite location which means that, unlike backup, it will not contain past versions of the information .
-Some replication software supports multiple copies, multiple versions and archives of previous files.
-For this reason, it is critical to use a data replication software that supports multiple versioning and multiple remote locations and paths for different snapshots.
+Some replication software supports multiple copies, multiple versions, and archives of previous files.
+For this reason, it is critical to use data replication software that supports multiple versioning and multiple remote locations and paths for different snapshots.
+Data replication is also used for backup and sync.

 Scheduled VS Real-time Replication